 The fully deployed Galileo system consists of 30 satellites (27 operational + 3 active spares), positioned in three circular Medium Earth Orbit (MEO) planes at 23 222 km altitude above the Earth, and at an inclination of the orbital planes of 56 degrees to the equator.

 Once this is achieved, the Galileo navigation signals will provide good coverage even at latitudes up to 75 degrees north, which corresponds to Norway's North Cape - the most northerly tip of Europe - and beyond.
-The large number of satellites together with the carefully-optimised constellation design, plus the availability of the three active spare satellites, will ensure that the loss of one satellite has no discernible effect on the user.
+The large number of satellites together with the carefully-optimised constellation design, plus the availability of the three active spare satellites, will ensure that the loss of one satellite should have no discernible effect on the user.

 Two Galileo Control Centres (GCCs) have been implemented on European ground to provide for the control of the satellites and to perform the navigation mission management.
-The data provided by a global network of Galileo Sensor Stations (GSSs) will be sent to the Galileo Control Centres through a redundant communications network.
-The GCCs will use the data from the Sensor Stations to compute the integrity information and to synchronise the time signal of all satellites with the ground station clocks.
-The exchange of the data between the Control Centres and the satellites will be performed through up-link stations.
+The data provided by a global network of Galileo Sensor Stations (GSSs) are sent to the Galileo Control Centres through a redundant communications network.
+The GCCs use the data from the Sensor Stations to compute the integrity information and to synchronise the time signal of all satellites with the ground station clocks.
+The exchange of the data between the Control Centres and the satellites is performed through up-link stations.

 As a further feature, Galileo is providing a global Search and Rescue (SAR) function, based on the operational Cospas-Sarsat system.
-To do so, satellites are being equipped with a transponder, which is able to transfer the distress signals from the user transmitters to regional rescue co-ordination centres, which will then initiate the rescue operation.
+Satellites are therefore equipped with a transponder, which is able to transfer the distress signals from the user transmitters to regional rescue co-ordination centres, which will then initiate the rescue operation.

 At the same time, the system will send a response signal to the user, informing him that his situation has been detected and that help is on the way.
 This latter feature is new and is considered a major upgrade compared to the existing system, which does not provide user feedback.